How to Automatically Add a Disclaimer to Every Blog Post

 Affiliate marketing links are links that, when clicked, allow you to earn a commission from any purchases the user makes after clicking.
 It might be immediate, one-time-only, and for the linked product only.
 Or it might be general use, like Amazon flagging a user for commissions on anything they buy in a certain period after clicking.

-Affiliate Tag on Article
+Affiliate Tag On Article

 Affiliate links are, technically, a form of advertising.
 Or, instead, they're a form of monetization that relies on surrounding advertising.
 You're not going to be using an affiliate link if you're not trying to promote the product, and promoting a product means you have a financial tie to it, which means there's a potential conflict of interest.